captuspario/therapair-landing/email-ai-prompt.md

 ```
 Hi there,

-Thank you for your interest in Therapair.
-I can see LGBTQ+ affirming care and trauma-informed support are important to you.
-We'll work to match you with therapists who specialize in these areas.
+Thank you for sharing your thoughts on what's important in finding the right therapist.
+Your feedback on LGBTQ+ affirming care and trauma-informed support helps us understand what matters most to our community as we build Therapair.

-I'll reach out within 24 hours to discuss next steps.
+We'll be in touch within 24 hours to share more about our plans.

 Warm regards,